Dante Society of America: Early history

 The society was formally established in 1881 by Henry Wadsworth Longfellow, James Russell Lowell, and Charles Eliot Norton, who were its first three presidents.
-Without the impetus of Longfellow, both as a translator and as an educator, the Dante Society of America might never have come into being.
-Scholar Karl Witte had initiated and sustained an early Deutsche Dante-Gesellschaft in Germany for a dozen years before it ceased its activities in 1877.
-One year earlier, a similar group had come together in Oxford, with scholar Edward Moore at its helm, but it was Longfellow, with his translation of the Italian epic poem, who first brought the Americans James Russell Lowell and Charles Eliot Norton to his table at Craigie House to discuss Dante.
+Scholar Karl Witte had initiated and sustained the German Dante Society for a dozen years before it ceased its activities in 1877.
+One year earlier, a similar group had come together in Oxford, with scholar Edward Moore at its helm, but it was Longfellow who first brought the Americans Lowell and Norton together at Craigie House to discuss Dante.

 While Longfellow was designated the first president of the Society, the actual inauguration did not take place until May 16, 1882, two months after Longfellow's death.
-There, the forty-eight members mourned the loss of Longfellow, while electing Lowell to continue the leadership of the Society.
+There, the forty-eight members elected Lowell to continue the leadership of the Society.

-Founded in Cambridge, Mass., the society has always been closely associated with Harvard University, due in no small part to the lasting influence of these three professors.
+Founded in Cambridge, Massachusetts, the society has always been closely associated with Harvard University, due in no small part to the lasting influence of these three professors.
 Harvard was one of the first American universities to make instruction in modern languages (in addition to classical languages) part of its curriculum.
 Edward Everett Hale, an early member of the Society, remembered his Italian lessons and Longfellow's lectures at Harvard:

 Longfellow read the whole of Dante with us and we were well prepared for this by what we had read with [Pietro] Bachi ...
 And I can say that when we came to hear Longfellow lecture, we were more than prepared for his lectures by the very thorough work which Bachi had done in this same subject with us.

-James Russell Lowell took over Longfellow's course upon his resignation in 1855.
-Twenty-two years later, he would resign his chair at Harvard to accept the appointment of United States Minister to Spain and pass the course on to a professor in the history of art, Charles Eliot Norton.
+Lowell took over Longfellow's course upon his resignation in 1855.
+Twenty-two years later, he would resign his chair at Harvard to accept the appointment of United States Minister to Spain and pass the course on to Norton, a history of art professor.
 Norton's classes were described by another early member of the Society, William Roscoe Thayer: